 International Standard Serial Number ("ISSN"): A unique identifier assigned to a serial publication.
 The U.S. Copyright Office does not assign these identifiers.
 They are assigned by national centers under the auspices of the ISSN network.
+The U.S. Copyright Office does not assign these numbers to published works.
 In the United States, ISSNs are administered by the Library of Congress (www.loc.gov/issn).